Brian J. Wilsey

 richness (Wilsey and Polley 2004, Wilsey and Stirling 2007, Wilsey et al.

-in plant communities, and studies of both dimensions of diversity (evenness and
+2009).
+Thus, studies of both dimensions of diversity (evenness and

 richness) can be more informative than studies with richness alone.

 We have studied how native ungulates (bison and a few elk) affect tallgrass prairie restoration success at Neal